apeeyush/blog/_posts/2015-01-01-google-summer-of-code-guide.markdown

 categories: gsoc
 ---

-In Summer'14, I participated in [Google Summer of Code][melange] as a student developer.
+In Summer 2014, I participated in [Google Summer of Code][melange] as a student developer.
 I worked with [The Concord Consortium][cc] and it was truly a summer of fun and learning.
 Recently, a lot of people have been contacting me with questions about Google Summer of Code so I thought I'll compile my thoughts in a short blog post.
 This is still a work in progress.
 To remain updated, you may follow me on [Github][github].

 ## What is Google Summer of Code?
 Google Summer of Code is a program designed to encourage university student participation in open source software development.
 For more information about the program, visit the [Google Summer of Code website][gsoc-website].
 I especially recommend going through [FAQs][gsoc-faq] as they cover a lot of common queries.